jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

 > goals, deliver frequently and involve the collaboration of motivated and
 > empowered people

+An organization amenable to **incremental delivery** of solutions ***into live use*** will benefit from **early return on investment**.

 ### Composition of DSDM
+1. Common sense:
-1. Common sense: sound practical judgment independent of specialised knowledge or training; normal native intelligence.
+      1. Sound judgment independent of specialised knowledge or training
+      2. Practical judgment
+      3. Normal native intelligence.
 2. Pragmatism: action or policy dictated by consideration of the immediate practical consequences rather than by theory or dogma.
 3. [Process](#dsdm-process)
 4. [People](#dsdm-roles)